Abdul Halim Khaddam

-Abdul Halim Khaddam (/ˈɑːbdəl həˈliːm kəˈdæm/ AHB-dəl-_-hə-LEEM-_-kə-DAM; عبد الحليم خدام; 15 September 1932 – 31 March 2020) was a Syrian politician who was Vice President of Syria and "High Commissioner" to Lebanon from 1984 to 2005.
-He was long known as a loyalist of Hafez Assad until he resigned from his position and left the country in 2005 in protest against certain policies of Hafez's son and successor, Bashar Assad.
-He accumulated substantial wealth while in office: a Credit Suisse account, opened in 1994, was nearly 90 million Swiss francs in September 2003, per Suisse secrets.
+Abdul Halim Khaddam (/ˈɑːbdəl həˈliːm kəˈdæm/ AHB-dəl-_-hə-LEEM-_-kə-DAM; عبد الحليم خدام; 15 September 1932 – 31 March 2020) was a Syrian politician who served as interim President of Syria in 2000 as well as the Vice President of Syria and the Syrian High Commissioner to Lebanon from 1984 to 2005.
+He was a long known loyalist of Hafez al-Assad under the Ba'athist regime in Syria after the Corrective Movement in 1970.
+He resigned from his position and left the country in 2005 in protest against certain policies of Hafez's son and successor, Bashar al-Assad.
+He accumulated substantial wealth while in office: a Credit Suisse account in his name, opened in 1994, had nearly 90 million Swiss francs in September 2003, per Suisse secrets.
+This puts Khaddam and his family's net worth at $1.1 billion, making them one of the wealthiest and most influential political families in the Middle East.

 Early life and education

 Abdul Halim Khaddam was born on 15 September 1932, in Baniyas, Syria.
 His family was Sunni Muslim with a middle-class origin, and his father was a respected lawyer.
 Khaddam obtained his elementary and secondary education in Baniyas and then studied law at Damascus University.